The 50 Sexiest Music Videos of the '80s

 Stevie Nicks - Stand Back

 It had been almost a year since I last saw Stevie Nicks when she released her second solo album, The Wild Heart.
 The first single was Stand Back, and the release of the video was heralded as a major event.
-It would be another year before a new artist who called herself Madonna became a household name, Olivia Newton-John was in an extended break between albums to pursue her acting career, as many of the other female artists were also between albums, so that summer Stevie Nicks was pretty much the most desirable female recording artist releasing new music videos.
+It would be another year before a new artist who called herself Madonna became a household name.
+Olivia Newton-John was in an extended break between albums to pursue her acting career.
+Linda Ronstadt had abandoned Pop Music for 40s era ballads, and with that began dressing conservatively.
+Donna Summer, who once moaned Love to Love You Baby, was reinvented with her feminists hit She Works Heard For The Money.
+That summer Stevie Nicks was pretty much the most desirable female recording artist releasing new music videos.
 Radio Disc Jockeys would actually promote the airing of the video on N.B.C.s new program Friday Night Videos.
 Stand Back was scheduled to air four times that summer, and each time I knew it would air a week in advance because all the D.J.s were talking about it.
-I can't say that Stand Back was very sexy.
-It was just that at that time in history, Stevie Nicks was the only major sex symbol on television.
+This may not have been her sexiest video, but in context of the date of it's release, and the fact that there was nothing like YouTube, Stevie was the sexiest woman on television for months.

 Eurythmics - Love Is A Stranger